Brown Environmental Leadership Lab (BELL): Alaska

 You are responsible for abiding by all pre-college policies and guidelines while participating in the program.
 These include policies listed on the policy page as well as any policies shared with you by program staff and instructors.
 Please review our financial policies, including payment and refund information.

-For departure, staff will accompany and help students check in to their departing flights at the Ted Stevens Anchorage International Airport between 1 p.m. and 4 p.m.
-Alaska Standard Time on Tuesday, August 1, 2023.
+For departure, staff will accompany and help you check in to your departing flights at the Ted Stevens Anchorage International Airport between 11 a.m. and 3 p.m.
+Alaska Standard Time on Wednesday, July 16, 2025.

-At the end of the program, staff will transport the students back to the Ted Stevens Anchorage International Airport.
-Staff will help students check-in to their flights and find the security checkpoint.
+Staff will help you find the security checkpoint.
 Once you are through security, you are responsible for communicating with your parents/guardians and managing your flight home.